Monument Terminology

 Wings

-Stones extending outward from the main body of a monument.
+Stone elements that project outward from the central part of a monument.